Got any anxieties about running a successful leadership workshop?

 The biggest shift has gone unnoticed—the rise and rise of collaborative working.
 It has now come to dominate now accounting for 70% of all work.
 The implications are huge and leaders are still grappling with them.
 For example, by focusing on individual performance, traditional organizational leadership, culture, and even structure, often promote competition ahead of collaboration.

 We call it a ‘Tsunami of Collaboration' because of it sweeping effects – impacting on all aspects of work and the work experience.

 Teamwork doesn’t just dominate our calendar – taking up 70% of our working week.
 They are the primary means through which we experience our organizations.
 Teams have the power to elevate our performance or to depress it.
 They can frustrate us too!!
-For example, executives say that (on average) 50% of internal collaboration adds little or no value!!!
-That’s an alarm call for all executives!!
+For example, leaders say that (on average) 50% of internal collaboration adds little or no value!!!
+That’s an alarm call for all leaders!!